When do I pump?

 What is an Inspection?

-An inspection evaluates the condition of the septic system.
+An inspection evaluates the condition of the septic system as it was intended.
 All components that are accessible are inspected (tank, alarm, baffles, filters, pump, drainfield, floats, system settings, etc).
 During this evaluation several test are completed and a report is generated that you will get a copy of.
 We will let you know if or when the tank(s) need to be pumped.
 During the inspection all filters in the system, if accessible, will be cleaned.
 After the inspection is complete you will receive a report with any recommendations or deficiencies that need to be addressed.

 Is the inspection a County thing?

-No. The inspection requirement is a State Law that was pass by the legislature in July 2007.
+Yes and No. The inspection requirement is a State Law that was pass by the legislature in July 2007.
 The Counties that border the Puget Sound are required by this law to have an O&M (Operation & Maintenance) program and to promote and enforce the septic inspections.
-Due to the number of failing septic systems state wide and the pollution that was occuring from human waste in our drinking water and the waterways the law got passed.
-Taking care of your septic system is responsible home ownership and its being a good steward of our resources (drinking water, clamming, crabing, fishing, etc.).
+Due to the number of failing septic systems state wide and the pollution that was occurring from human waste in our drinking water and the waterways the law got passed.
+Taking care of your septic system is responsible septic ownership and its being a good steward of our resources (drinking water, clamming, crabbing, fishing, etc.).

 Why are inspections (O&M) important?